crf8472/libarcstk/examples/README.md

 intended to provide useful results for a specific task.

-Note: The example applications do only target situations where an entire album as a single audio file along with its metadata (as a CUESheet) is to be processed.
+Note: The example applications do only target situations where an entire album as a single audio file along with its metadata (as a Cuesheet) is to be processed.
 This restriction keeps the examples reasonably small.
 Of course, libarcstk can also process single audio files representing specific tracks or a set of audio files that represent an album or parts of an album.
 For this use